tjjjwxzq/quiet-comic/README.md

 The `page_number` will be displayed on the page itself, and, depending on your config, in the pages index on the thumbnail for that page (see how to generate your thumbnail images [here](#thumbnails)).

 The `image` should be the path to the comic strip file itself, relative to the base image directory.
-The default base image directory for comic pages is `assets/images/pages` directory.
+The default base image directory for comic pages is `assets/images/pages`.
 If you would like to change the directory name, you can set the following in your config:

 ```yaml
 pages_image_dir: '/new/path/to/images/directory'